matrup01/data_import_modules/docu/docu.md

     creates a WIBS-object

-    file (str or list of str) ... takes a WIBS-produced h5-file or a list of WIBS-produced H5-files FT_file (str) ... takes a WIBS-produced h5-file and uses the FluorPeaks to calculate a background (give "none" if no FT was made)
+    file (str or list of str) ...
+Either the path to a wibs produced .h5 file or to a preprocessed .wibs file or a list of paths to wibs produced .h5 files.

-    FT_sigma (int, optional) ... decides how many times std should be added to mean in FT, default-3 timecorr (int, optional) ... takes an int and corrects the time by it (should be used for time differences between WIBS-computer and real time; weird WIBS time format should automatically be corrected) bin_borders (list of int, optional) ... takes a list of ints and uses them as bin borders in micro meters, default-[0.5,0.55,0.6,0.7,0.8,0.9,1,1.2,1.4,1.7,2,2.5,3,3.5,4,5,10,15,20] flow (float,optional) ... takes the volumetric flow rate in l/min, default-0.3 loadexcited (bool, optional) ... decides if excited particles are loaded (untoggle if facing performance issues), default-False loadfl1 (bool, optional) ... decides if Fluorescence_1 is loaded (untoggle if facing performance issues), default-True loadfl2 (bool, optional) ... decides if Fluorescence_2 is loaded (untoggle if facing performance issues), default-True loadfl3 (bool, optional) ... decides if Fluorescence_3 is loaded (untoggle if facing performance issues), default-True FixedFT (list of int with len=3, optional) ... takes 3 ints and takes them as FT-backgrounds (only applies if FT_file = "none"), default values are completely random, default-[1000000,500000,300000] wintertime (bool, optional) ... if True 3600s are taken from wibstime, default-True channels (list of str, optional) ... takes a list of strings to decide which channels should be loaded (loadfl,loadfl2 and loadfl3 need to be true), eg.: channels=["a","ac","abc"]
+    FT_file (str) ...
+Path to a wibs produced forcedtrigger-file.
+Can be left if a preprocessed .wibs file is passed as file FT_time (str) ...
+String in the form of 'hh:mm:ss' of the time when the forced trigger was started, which is used to correct the time.
+Can be left if a preprocessed .wibs file is passed as file.

+    FT_sigma (int or float, optional) ...
+Will be used as sigma for data processing, default-3 bin_borders (list of int, optional) ...
+Particles will be classified according to the bins given here (in micrometers), default-[0.5,0.55,0.6,0.7,0.8,0.9,1,1.2,1.4,1.7,2,2.5,3,3.5,4,5,10,15,20] flow (float,optional) ...
+Flow in ccm/s.
+Will be used to calculate partconc and dndlogdp, default-0.018 fixed (list of float with len=3, optional) ...
+If fixed is passed, the values will be treated as bg and FT_file will only be used for time correction start (str, optional) ...
+String in the form 'hh:mm:ss'.
+If start is given, all data acquired before this timestamp will be ignored end (str, optional) ...
+String in the form 'hh:mm:ss'.
+If end is given, all data acquired after this timestamp will be ignored
+    FT_date (str, optional) ...
+Sets the FT_time to be this date (str format: 'dd.mm.yyyy'), only relevant if the data is going to be compared with other data, default-'01.01.2000'

 6.1.1   WIBS.quickplot(y)

     draws a plot of y vs time

-    y (str) ... decides which variable y should be plotted, legal strings depend on loaded data
+    y (str) ... decides which variable y should be plotted

 6.1.2   WIBS.quickheatmap(y)

-    draws a heatmap of y1
+    draws a heatmap of y

-    y (str) ... decides which variable y should be plotted, legal strings depend on loaded data
+    y (str) ... decides which variable y should be plotted

 6.1.3   WIBS.heatmap(ax,y,**kwargs)

-    draws a heatmap on an existing mpl-axis
+    Draws a dndlogdp number size distribution heatmap over an existing mpl axis

-    ax (axis) ... takes a matplotlib-axis, on which the graph will be drawn y (str) ... decides which variable y should be plotted, legal strings depend on loaded data
+    ax (Axes obj of mpl.axes module) ... takes a matplotlib-axis, on which the graph will be drawn y (str) ... decides which variable y should be plotted

-    smooth (bool) ... decides if heatmap should be smoothed (gouraud) or show raw data, default-True cmap (str) ... decides which colormap should be used, default-"RdYlBu_r" pad (float) ... moves the colormap away from the axis, default-0 togglecbar (bool) ... toggles colorbar, default-True
+    cmap (str, optional) ... decides which colormap should be used, default-"RdYlBu_r" pad (int or float, optional) ... moves the colormap away from the axis, default-0 togglecbar (bool, optional) ... toggles colorbar, default-True orientation (str, optional) ... changes the colorbars orientation, default-'horizontal' location (str, optional) ... changes the colorbars location, default-'top'
-    xlims (list of str) ... takes 2 strings in "H:M:S"-format and uses them as xlims

 6.1.4   WIBS.plot(ax,y,**kwargs)

     draws a plot of y on an existing mpl-axis

-    y (str) ... decides which variable y should be plotted, legal strings depend on loaded data ax (axis) ... takes a matplotlib-axis, on which the graph will be drawn
+    ax (Axes obj of mpl.axes module) ... takes a matplotlib-axis, on which the graph will be drawn y (str) ... decides which variable y should be plotted

-    label (str) ... gives the plot a label used in a legend color (str) ... changes the color of the plot, default-"tab:orange" secondary (bool) ... should be toggled if the plot uses the right-hand yaxis, default-False
+    label (str,optional) ... gives the plot a label used in a legend, default-'no label' color (str, optional) ... changes the color of the plot, default-"tab:purple" secondary (bool, optional) ... should be toggled if the plot uses the right-hand yaxis, default-False

+6.1.5   WIBS.save(path)

+    Saves the obj as a preprocessed .wibs file

+    path (str) ...
+Determines the path and name, where the .wibs file should be saved

 7.    weather.py